BlueTree242/PreBot/README.md

 5. Put your plugins in the plugins folder
 6. Start the bot again, it should go online.

+Your bot will stay online as soon as the bot's terminal is on and running, and your machine does not shut down or sleep/hibernate

 ## On Linux

 Currently, documenting only pterodactyl panel installation